numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 Women are often diagnosed very late as there are still a lot of misconceptions about what autism is.

-What women with autism want you to know
+What women with autism want you to know:
 <iframe title="What women with autism want you to know" width="560" height="322" src="https://www.youtube.com/embed/NwEH9Ui4HV8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 A shorter video: